-Just a few short years ago, Record Store Day was a holiday celebrated mostly by a slim subset of vinyl-loving geeks (myself included) hell-bent on ensuring a format long forgotten by the MP3 generation never died completely.
-But today, thanks to a resurgence in vinyl that even the most die-hard wax fiends never saw coming, Record Store Day is more popular than ever, and this year stands to be one of the biggest celebrations yet.
+Not long ago, Record Store Day was a holiday celebrated mostly by a slim subset of vinyl-loving geeks (ourselves included) hell-bent on ensuring a format long forgotten by the streaming generation never died completely.
+But today, thanks to a resurgence in vinyl that even the most die-hard wax fiends never saw coming, Record Store Day is more popular than ever, and this year — the 10th annual —stands to be one of the biggest celebrations yet.

-For those unfamiliar, Record Store Day is pretty much what you’d expect: A day when fans of vinyl record albums convene in must and dust-filled shacks filled with wax, and file through row upon row of records to find a hidden gems for their growing collection, and to revel in the tactile treat that comes with being a vinyl junkie.
+For those unfamiliar, Record Store Day is pretty much what you’d expect: A day when fans of vinyl record albums convene in musty shacks filled with wax, filing through row upon row of records to find hidden gems for their growing collection, and to revel in the tactile treat that comes with being a vinyl junkie.
 Oh, and there’s plenty of music listening, too … maybe even some hot dogs.
 Only now, there’s a lot more junkies who want to listen.
 It’s fantastic.

 Let’s do this.